 \subsection{Necessary conditions for fixed-support identifiability}

 Condition (ii) of \Cref{prop:id-support-and-entries} involves identifiability given a fixed support.
-To characterize it, we analyze next the set $\unique(\Gamma_{\tuplerkone{S}})$ for a given fixed $r$-tuple of rank-one supports $\tuplerkone{S}$, providing necessary conditions for fixed-support identifiability.
+To characterize it, we analyze next the set $\unique(\Gamma_{\tuplerkone{S}})$ for a given fixed $r$-tuple of rank-one supports $\tuplerkone{S}$, and provide necessary conditions for fixed-support identifiability.
 By \Cref{thm:equivalence-with-EMD}, fixed-support identifiability in EMD is equivalent to fixed-support identifiability in EMF, up to non-degeneration properties.
 We can thus exploit the analysis of \cref{section:right-identifiability} for EMF when fixing one factor to derive necessary conditions of fixed-support identifiability in EMD.
-In the following theorem, the conditions are derived by successively fixing the left and right factors.
+In the following theorem, the conditions are derived by successively fixing the left factor and the right factor.

 \begin{theorem} Consider $\tuplerkone{S}$ an $r$-tuple of rank-one supports, $\tuplerkone{C} \in \unique(\Gamma_{\tuplerkone{S}})$.
 Then, the following conditions hold: \begin{enumerate}[label=(\roman*)] \item For all $ i,i' \in \integerSet{r}$, $i \neq i'$, if the rank-one contributions $\rankone{C}{i}$ and $\rankone{C}{i'}$ are nonzero with the same row span and/or the same column span, then the rank-one supports $\rankone{S}{i}$ and $\rankone{S}{i'}$ are disjoint.